Psychology (PSYC)

 PSYC 395.
 Practical Experiences in Psychology.
 1-4 Credits.

-A practical work or volunteer experience associated with the student's academic study of psychology.
-Arranged by mutual agreement among student, department, and placement site.
-Repeatable up to 8 credits.
+This course is designed to be paired with a work or volunteer experience related to the field of psychology or other long-term career goals, arranged by mutual agreement among student, department, and placement site.
+A total of 60-75 hours per credit is typically required over the course of the semester.
+Repeatable up to 6 credits.
 Prerequisite: PSYC 111, junior or senior status, and a minimum overall or major GPA of 3.0.
 Prerequisite or Corequisite: PSYC 320.
 Repeatable to 8.00 credits.
 S/U grading.
 F,S,SS.

 PSYC 405.
 History and Systems of Psychology.
 3 Credits.